Odden69/memory-game/README.md

 ### Design
 - #### Colour Scheme
-    The color scheme is chosen to give a soothing feeling and not be a distraction from the challenge of the game and it is consistent throughout the site.
-    The colors of text and back- and foregrounds follow the recommendations for contrasts.
+    The colour scheme is chosen to give a soothing feeling and not be a distraction from the challenge of the game.
+It is consistent throughout the site and the colours of text and back- and foregrounds follow the recommendations for contrasts.
     Find the link to the contrast check [here](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23F7FCE2%2C%20Buttons%20and%20header%0D%0A%23193C32%2C%20Text%0D%0A%2387BFBB%2C%20Background%0D%0A&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp).

 - #### Typography